 The study of tree-rings, has been widely used to reconstruct historical variation in environmental conditions.
 Because trees are widely distributed, long-lived, and often form annual growth rings, they can provide unique insights into climate variability.

 A tree ring is a seasonal growth increment made up of sequences of large thin walled tree cells, called earlywood, and more densely-packed thick-walled cells, known as latewood.

 Where tree growth is limited by climate (e.g. temperature, rainfall), variation in the width, density and/or chemical composition of the annual growth rings can provide insights into climate variability for centuries into the past.

-The SEARCH project is using tree ring records from Tasmania, Western Australia, New Zealand and Indonesia to reconstruct past rainfall patterns in the Australian region.
+The Climate History Australia team use tree ring records from Tasmania, Western Australia, New Zealand and Indonesia to reconstruct past rainfall patterns in the Australian region.